ryanwentzel/ryanlwentzel.com/collections/_newsletter/2025-02-07-i-stink-at-praying.md

 subtitle: "How writing my prayers helps me stink a little less at it"
 description: "How writing my prayers helps me stink a little less at praying."
 date: 2025-02-07 17:09:28 -0800
+sitemap:
+    lastmod: 2025-02-18 08:52:08 -0800
 img:
     url_lg: "https://cdn.ryanlwentzel.com/assets/img/content/marsh-great-house-lit-at-night-lg.webp"
     url_md: "https://cdn.ryanlwentzel.com/assets/img/content/marsh-great-house-lit-at-night-md.webp"
     url_sm: "https://cdn.ryanlwentzel.com/assets/img/content/marsh-great-house-lit-at-night-sm.webp"
     alt: "A painting by Clare Marsh titled 'A Great House Lit at Night'"
 ---
 I stink at praying.
 I really do.
 I've been a Christian for more than 25 years and a pastor for over 15.
 I preach and teach about prayer.
 But I still stink at praying.

 It's not for lack of trying.
 I've read books about prayer.
 I try to learn from the many beautiful prayers Christians have written over the centuries.
 I make lists and set aside time each day (well, most days) to pray.
 I work at it.
 I really do.
 But I still stink at praying.

 I take some comfort in knowing that I'm not alone.
 Many of the best-known Christians in the history of the Church have struggled with it.
 I suspect most of the people in the congregation I pastor feel like their prayer lives aren't what they ought to be.
 Praying is hard.

-And I stink at it.
-But I haven't given up yet.
+I stink at praying, but I haven't given up yet.
 It's one of those things that's worth doing even if you don't do it well.
 Thankfully, God still hears and answers his children's fumbling requests.

 ### Writing My Prayers